AElX01/AElX01.github.io/_posts/2025-07-29-wireguard-azure-lab.md

 # Conclusion

-In this tutorial, you learned how to deploy a WireGuard server in Azure using Terraform and learned how to use Ansible to configure it, creating a cheap, easy to deploy, and secure alternative for commercial VPNs.
+In this tutorial, you learned how to deploy a WireGuard server in Azure using Terraform and learned how to use Ansible to configure it, creating a cheap, easy to deploy, and secure alternative to commercial VPNs.